7 Proven Ways To Lose Weight After an Accident (or Anytime)

 We, at West Law Firm, know many West Virginians struggle with maintaining a healthy weight.
 We hope one or more of the tips above help you achieve your goals.

-Bonus Tip: Study Finds Plant Based Diet Causes Weight Loss
+Bonus Tip: Plant Based Diet Causes Weight Loss, According to Study

 A 2018 study found that a plant-based (vegan) diet helped improve body weight, fat mass, and insulin resistance markers.
 According to nature.com: